Metals · 2024

 +Is there Arsenic in St George, UT tap water?

-Yes — St George, UT's 2024 Consumer Confidence Report lists Arsenic at 9–13 ug/L. St George, UT's 2024 report shows Arsenic detected, but the EPA has not set an enforceable federal limit for it.
+Yes — St George, UT's 2024 Consumer Confidence Report lists Arsenic at 1–13 ug/L. St George, UT's 2024 Consumer Confidence Report shows Arsenic at or above the federal limit (0 ug/L MCLG).
+Measured value is 1.3× the threshold.

 +What's the federal limit for Arsenic in drinking water?